Deutsche Bank is first to settle Fannie Mae, Freddie Mac bond rigging lawsuit

 According to an amended complaint filed on Tuesday, the 16 defendants underwrote $3.97 trillion, or 77.2%, of Fannie Mae and Freddie Mac bonds in the seven-year period.

-Deutsche Bank’s 6.95% market share was the fourth-largest, trailing Barclays Plc (BARC.L), JPMorgan Chase & Co (JPM.N) and UBS Group AG (UBSG.S).
+Deutsche Bank’s 6.95% market share was the fourth-largest, trailing Barclays Plc, JPMorgan Chase & Co and UBS Group AG.

 On Sept.
 3, U.S. District Judge Jed Rakoff in Manhattan said investors could sue Deutsche Bank and four other banks, calling chat room transcripts involving their traders “direct evidence of a conspiracy to fix prices” and a “rare smoking gun.”